mariacristinatovarsalas/podcast-project/README.md

 # podcast-project
-Landing page that allows access to podcasts episodes about technology, grants written info and images.
+Responsive landing page that allows access to podcasts episodes about technology, grants written info and images.